Blaizzy/mlx-embeddings/docs/How-to-Create-and-Maintain-a-Tap.md

 users can add it with the [`brew tap` command](Taps.md).

-If it’s on GitHub, they can use `brew tap user/repo`, where `user` is your GitHub username and `homebrew-repo` your repository.
+If it’s on GitHub, they can use `brew tap user/repo`, where `user` is your GitHub username and `homebrew-repo` is your repository.

 If it’s hosted outside of GitHub, they have to use `brew tap user/repo <URL>`, where `user` and `repo` will be used to refer to your tap and `<URL>` is your